 - Frequency: When clear view of the fire pot becomes obscure - By: Homeowner - a.
 Appliance must be completely cool before cleaning glass. - b.
 Vacuum fly ash from glass and door rope. - c.
 Use a damp paper towel or any non-abrasive glass cleaner.
 Wipe off with dry towel.

 Handle glass assembly with care.
-When cleaning glass:

-- Avoid striking, scratching or slamming glass. - Do NOT clean glass when hot.Do NOT use abrasive cleaners. - Refer to maintenance instructions.
+- Avoid striking, scratching or slamming

+- Do NOT clean glass when hot.

+- Do NOT use abrasive cleaners.

+- Refer to maintenance instructions.

 Handle glass with care.